Power station: History

-AC systems used a wide range of frequencies depending on the type of load; lighting load using higher frequencies, and traction systems and heavy motor load systems preferring lower frequencies.
-The economics of central station generation improved greatly when unified light and power systems, operating at a common frequency, were developed.
-The same generating plant that fed large industrial loads during the day, could feed commuter railway systems during rush hour and then serve lighting load in the evening, thus improving the system load factor and reducing the cost of electrical energy overall.
-Many exceptions existed, generating stations were dedicated to power or light by the choice of frequency, and rotating frequency changers and rotating converters were particularly common to feed electric railway systems from the general lighting and power network.
+AC systems used a wide range of frequencies depending on the type of load; lighting loads used higher frequencies, and traction systems and heavy motor load systems preferred lower frequencies.
+The economics of central station generation improved greatly when unified light and power systems operating at a common frequency were developed.
+The same generating plant that fed large industrial loads during the day could feed commuter railway systems during rush hour and then serve lighting load in the evening, thus improving the system load factor and reducing the cost of electrical energy overall.
+Many exceptions existed; generating stations were dedicated to power or light by the choice of frequency, and rotating frequency changers and rotating converters were particularly common to feed electric railway systems from the general lighting and power network.

 Throughout the first few decades of the 20th century central stations became larger, using higher steam pressures to provide greater efficiency, and relying on interconnections of multiple generating stations to improve reliability and cost.
 High-voltage AC transmission allowed hydroelectric power to be conveniently moved from distant waterfalls to city markets.
-The advent of the steam turbine in central station service, around 1906, allowed great expansion of generating capacity.
+The advent of the steam turbine in central station service around 1906 allowed great expansion of generating capacity.
 Generators were no longer limited by the power transmission of belts or the relatively slow speed of reciprocating engines, and could grow to enormous sizes.
 For example, Sebastian Ziani de Ferranti planned what would have become the largest reciprocating steam engine ever built for a proposed new central station, but scrapped the plans when turbines became available in the necessary size.
-Building power systems out of central stations required combinations of engineering skill and financial acumen in equal measure.
-Pioneers of central station generation include George Westinghouse and Samuel Insull in the United States, Ferranti and Charles Hesterman Merz in UK, and many others.
+Building power systems out of central stations required a combination of engineering skill and financial acumen in equal measure.
+Pioneers of central station generation include George Westinghouse and Samuel Insull in the United States, Ferranti and Charles Hesterman Merz in the UK, and many others.

 Modular block overview of many types of power stations.
 Dashed lines show special additions like combined cycle and cogeneration or optional storage.